| Crew resource management in general aviation for

 training for the single-pilot was identified, to improve the safety and

-To develop a generic syllabus of training, a broad list
+efficiency of GA flight operations.
+CRM training components To develop a generic syllabus of training, a broad list

 of syllabus items was compiled from the literature.
 The panel rated this